panhuangru/cs_taiwan_2022/OSI作業.md

 * HTTP Stand for hyper text transfer protocol
 * An HTTP is an application layer protocol
 * communication between different communication systems
-*  access the data on the World Wide Web
+* use for transferring data over a network.
 - HTTP STANDARD is all imformation is sent in clear text in public internet so hacker can steal your information so this is the reason why https was developed
 *HTTPS stand for secure hyper t4ext transfer protocol
 - this is http with security feature https encrypt(scramble） the data  from http
 - ensures the security of the data
-- HTTPS works under transport layer
 - The HTTPS protocol is secured due to the SSL protocol(secure sockets layer)